-The grants are jointly funded by BCcampus and the Office of the Vice President Academic and Provost and adjudicated by the Open Education Working Group.
-Grant recipients receive funding, primarily in the form of student support, in addition to in-kind assistance through KPU Open Education, the Library, and Teaching & Learning Commons.
+The grants are jointly funded by BCcampus and the Office of Open Education and adjudicated by the Open Education Working Group.
+Grant recipients receive funding, in addition to in-kind assistance through KPU Open Education, the Library, and Teaching & Learning Commons.

 Regular faculty at KPU may receive an Open Educational Research Grant.
 The intent is to distribute funds to maximize direct benefits to a wide range of student learners and across a diversity of disciplines.
 Faculty members, individually or jointly, as well as course teams may submit grant proposals.

 Eligible expenses include:

 - Support for KPU student assistants (e.g. locating relevant OER, assisting with integrating OER into course websites, providing assistance with research, etc.).

 - Development of data collection instruments and support for data collection and analysis.

 - Conference registration fees, such as for the Open Textbook Summit or Festival of Learning.